google/mesop/docs/internal/new_component.md

 ## Potential exploration areas

-- Consider co-locating web and Python code for a component together.
-  - Would still need to register the web component in Angular.
-- Have each component define its own standalone proto file.
-Nothing outside of the client and Python component files can access this internal data representation.
 - Code-gen `component_renderer` using a shell/Python script.
 Initially, just run the script as-needed, but eventually can run it as part of a BUILD rule (a la [@angular/components examples](https://github.com/angular/components/tree/13629b0cd814ccc5fa01cf670b8b3001bc0021ff/tools/example-module))
-- Create a converter from Python to proto?